Explore expert tips on how to find affordable home insurance in Atlanta, Georgia.

 Home insurance is an important part of owning a home.
 Homeowners insurance provides coverage against fire, wind damage, and theft for your home and the contents inside it.
 With the relative frequency of such events -- and the high cost of rebuilding or repairing damages to a home -- getting homeowners coverage is a smart investment.
+The average homeowners policy costs $136 per month in Atlanta, Georgia.
+This is above the national average monthly cost of home insurance.

 The cost of home insurance is dependent on a number of factors.
 These include your dwelling's value, the value of your personal belongings, and the cost of the materials used to build your home.
 Your home's location can also impact how much you pay, as some locations are more prone to destructive hazards.
 If your area is at risk of being affected by hail, strong winds, fire, frozen pipes, or volcanic activity, then your premiums could be substantially higher than average.
 Discover more info about what a home insurance policy covers.